-As of March 31, 2018, we had active government grant awards totaling \$2,838,798, of which \$1,354,754 was still available in accounts held by the U.S. Treasury.
-However, as certain elements of our operating plan are outside of our control, including the receipt of anticipated grants and funding from this offering, they cannot be considered probable.
-If we do not receive additional working capital from future anticipated grants and future anticipated capital raises, our existing resources are projected to be sufficient to fund our operations through May 31, 2019.
+As of September 30, 2018, the Company had active government grant awards totaling \$6,124,623, of which \$2,386,808 was still available in accounts held by the U.S. Treasury.
+However, as certain elements of the Company's operating plan are outside of the Company's control, including the receipt of anticipated future grants and funding from a future capital raise, they cannot be considered probable.
+If the Company does not receive additional working capital from future anticipated grants and future anticipated capital raises, its operating plan will be limited in scope to operating at current levels which includes basic research and development but excludes planned future clinical trials.
+The Company's existing resources are projected to be sufficient to fund its operations at current levels through August 31, 2019.